 14 *Decide what to do, review or reconsider it, and take action

-Once we have decided on a course of action, we can—if time permits—rethink it.
+Once we decide on a course of action, we can— if time permits— rethink it.
 Sometimes simply making a decision to choose one option and exclude all others makes us suddenly aware of flaws in that option that had gone unnoticed up to that point.
-Rethinking gives us one last chance to make sure we've come up with the best possible response to a challenging situation
+Rethinking gives us one last chance to make sure we have come up with the best possible response to a challenging situation.

 15 *Document the process and assess the results

-Keeping track of the process through documentation can help us remain clear about what went into our decision: the elements of the problem; the options and potential consequences; the guidance provided by others; the perspective of the client, including the relevant rights, responsibilities, risks, and possible unintended consequences.
-Careful record-keeping involves not only tracking what led up to our decision but also what happened afterward.
+Keeping track of the process through documentation helps us remain clear about what went into our decision: the elements of the problem; the options and potential consequences; the guidance provided by others; the perspective of the client, including the relevant rights, responsibilities, risks, and possible unintended consequences.
+Careful record keeping involves tracking not only what led up to our decision but also what happened afterward.
 What happened when we acted?
 Did we accomplish what we'd hoped and intended?
-Were their unforeseen consequences?
+Did unseen factors and unforeseen consequences spring up?
 Knowing what we know now, would we have taken the same path or tried a different response?

 16 *Assume personal responsibility for the consequences